Israel withdraws ambassador after Ireland recognises Palestinian statehood

 “There was an urgent need to get back to the negotiating table and to get on to a political track and the recognition of a Palestinian state is part of the Arab Peace Initiative.”

+The Irish Department of Foreign Affairs confirmed that the Irish Ambassador Sonya McGuinness, as well as her Spanish and Norwegian counterparts, had been summoned to the Israeli foreign ministry.

+Mr Katz said he had issued a “severe demarche” to the ambassadors, in which they were to be shown “video of the brutal and cruel kidnapping” of Israeli children by Hamas.

-Ireland’s ambassador to Israel Sonya McGuinness said the decision to recognise a Palestinian state is to allow a future where Israelis and Palestinians to “live in security and dignity”.
+Ms McGuinness said the decision to recognise a Palestinian state is to allow a future where Israelis and Palestinians “live in security and dignity”.

 “I recognise that in the current context, and to many Israeli ears, this sounds at best, naive, and at worst, destructive and dangerous.
 It is neither,” she added.